Foundation Models for Bioacoustics -- a Comparative Review: Comparative Analysis

 \subsection{Results and Discussion}

 Table~\ref{tab:results} reports results for adapting the selected models to the BEANS and BirdSet benchmarks using linear and attentive probing.
 The results are presented as AUROC scores, averaged across all tasks and two seeds in each benchmark, excluding the \gls{pow} validation task for BirdSet.
 We present results including standard deviation in Appendix Table~\ref{tab:results-std} and results using the cmAP5 metric for BirdSet and Acc for BEANS in Table~\ref{tab:results-standard-metrics}.
 BEANS scores are considerably higher than BirdSet scores, reflecting the more complex nature of the BirdSet tasks, which involve multi-label classification in soundscapes compared to the multi-class classification in BEANS.
-The best performing models on BEANS are BEATs$_{NLM}$ (98.57 AUROC) and BirdMAE (98.18 AUROC) with attentive probing, while the worst performing models are AudioMAE (84.47 AUROC with linear probing) and BirdAVES (87.89 AUROC with linear probing).
-On BirdSet, the best performing model is BirdMAE (86.54 AUROC with attentive probing), followed by ConvNext$_{BS}$ (85.75 AUROC with linear probing) and Perch (85.63 AUROC with linear probing), while the bottom performers are AVES (63.80 AUROC with linear probing) and BirdAVES (65.58 AUROC with linear probing).
+The best performing models on BEANS are BEATs$_{NLM}$ (98.57 AUROC) and BirdMAE (98.18 AUROC) with attentive probing; among linear probing only, Perch~2.0 achieves the highest BEANS score (97.78 AUROC).
+The worst performing models on BEANS are AudioMAE (84.47 AUROC with linear probing) and BirdAVES (87.89 AUROC with linear probing).
+On BirdSet, Perch~2.0 with restricted evaluation achieves the highest overall score (90.78 AUROC).
+Among probing-based strategies, BirdMAE (86.54 AUROC with attentive probing) is best, followed by ConvNext$_{BS}$ (85.75 AUROC with linear probing) and Perch (85.63 AUROC with linear probing), while the bottom performers are AVES (63.80 AUROC with linear probing) and BirdAVES (65.58 AUROC with linear probing).